apollographql/apollo-client/docs/source/caching/cache-interaction.md

 These methods are described in detail below.

-> **Important:** You should call these methods on the `ApolloClient` object, _not_
+> **Important:** You should call these methods on your app's `ApolloClient` object, _not_
-> directly on its cache.
-The `ApolloClient` object broadcasts any cache changes
+> directly on the cache.
+By doing so, the `ApolloClient` object broadcasts
-> to your entire app, which enables automatic UI updates.
-If you call these
+> cache changes to your entire app, which enables automatic UI updates.
+If you
-> methods directly on the cache instead, changes are _not_ broadcast.
+> call these methods directly on the cache instead, changes are _not_ broadcast.

-All code samples below assume that you have already initialized an instance of  `ApolloClient` and that you have imported the `gql` tag from `graphql-tag`.
+All code samples below assume that you have initialized an instance of  `ApolloClient` and that you have imported the `gql` tag from `graphql-tag`.

-### readQuery

-The `readQuery` method is very similar to the `query` method on `ApolloClient` except that `readQuery` will _never_ make a request to your GraphQL server.
-The `query` method, on the other hand, may send a request to your server if the appropriate data is not in your cache whereas `readQuery` will throw an error if the data is not in your cache. `readQuery` will _always_ read from the cache.
-You can use `readQuery` by giving it a GraphQL query like so:
+## `readQuery`

+The `readQuery` method enables you to run GraphQL queries directly on your cache.

+If your cache contains all of the data necessary to fulfill a specified query, `readQuery` returns a data object in the shape of your query, just like a GraphQL server does.

+If your cache _doesn't_ contain all of the data necessary to fulfill a specified query, `readQuery` throws an error.
+It _never_ attempts to fetch data from a remote server.

+Pass `readQuery` a GraphQL query string like so:

 ```js
 const { todo } = client.readQuery({